erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

-> :information_source: **Altering an analyzed network**: When expanding, adding or removing nodes (or edges), the analysis results are automatically removed and need to be reapplied.
+> :information_source: **Altering an analyzed network**: When expanding, adding, or removing nodes (or edges), the analysis results are automatically removed and need to be reapplied.
 This is only logical, because earlier network analysis probably is not valid for an altered network anymore.

 These are the steps needed to execute network analysis:

-1. Choose an **analysis function** from the first drop down.
+1. Choose an **analysis function** from the first drop-down.
 2. Choose a specific **algorithm** to perform.
 3. Some algorithms also allow the user to set **parameters**.

-> :warning: **Info about the algorithms**: Information about the implementation of the available analysis algorithms are not yet part of this documentation but will probably added at some point.
-You may also want to look at the L3S's socials network analysis documentation for more information.
+> :warning: **Info about the algorithms**: Information about the implementation of the available analysis algorithms is not yet part of this documentation but will probably added at some point.
+You may also want to look at the L3S's social network analysis documentation for more information.